-Small and medium-sized enterprises (SMEs) are defined by the European Commission.
-An SME is classified as a company that employs fewer than 250 people and has a turnover of less than €50million.
+Small and medium-sized enterprises (SMEs) are defined by the European Commission as a company that employs fewer than 250 people and has a turnover of less than €50million.

-Did you know if you want to work for an SME, you can search vacancies on myAdvantage by company size?
-If you want to work for a small company you can find SMEs that are recruiting by using the advanced search functions.
+Did you know if you want to work for an SME, you can search vacancies on myAdvantage by company size, using the advanced search function?

 Why work for an SME?